akojif/imagify-exclude-gif/README.md

 ## Testing

 To test the plugin, you can use PHPUnit along with the WordPress testing framework.
-The `tests` directory contains test cases for various aspects of the plugin, including activation, deactivation, and custom function behavior.
+The `tests` directory contains test cases for various aspects of the plugin, including activation, deactivation, and skipping conversion of GIF to WebP.

 To run the tests, follow these steps: